Posidonia (band): Biography

 2014 is the year when the band comes to a more defined style, starting from several songs, arrangements pretty heterogeneous amongst them.
-Cobelpot Mike (vocals) becomes a member, giving birth to the present formation which takes the name of Posidonia in 2015.
+Elia Pivotto (vocals) became a member, giving birth to the present formation which takes the name of Posidonia in 2015.

 2016 is the year of change.
-The band will take part to several festivals and competitions in the north of Italy during September and October 2016, and it will start a collaboration with Alka Record, an Italian music label, which will bring the band to produce their first EP under a label, that will be released early in 2017.
-Due to some divergences of thought and about the vision of the project, Jean Louis Camilli will be supposed to leave the band after the autumn 2016 tour.
-The band will add a new drummer Camel Tosis [Drums] to their formation in order to reach the goal of being produced by a nationwide label.
+The band was a part of several festivals and competitions in the north of Italy during September and October 2016, and it started a collaboration with Alka Record, an Italian music label, which brought the band to produce their first EP under a label, that was released early in 2017.
+Due to some divergences of thought and about the vision of the project, Jean Louis Camilli chose to leave the band after the autumn 2016 tour.
+The band then added a new drummer Camel Tosis [Drums] to their formation in order to reach the goal of being produced by a nationwide label.

-At the beginning of November 2016, Posidonia were informed that they passed the second phase of the Tour Music Fest (an Italian nationwide music competition) and they will attend the semi-finals in Rome on 19 November.
+At the beginning of November 2016, Posidonia was informed that they passed the second phase of the Tour Music Fest (an Italian nationwide music competition) and they were to attend the semi-finals in Rome on 19 November.

 Style

 Posidonia genre is not easily identifiable and classifiable since multiple flavors and different sounds flow in its style: from 70s rock to prog-rock, from post-rock to indie music and 80s and 90s alternative music, from pop to more sophisticated and modern electronic sounds.
-However, the main style stream is Progressive Pop, where Posidonia can be fully identified.
+However, the main style stream is progressive pop, where Posidonia can be fully identified.
 Pursuit, research and sperimentation in music universe is the key for Posidonia, together with linguistic and artistic sperimentation as the creativity engine of the band.